Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Discussion and Conclusion

 Beyond computational speed, our extended exploration of the parameter space using the NN-accelerated approach unified certain solutions, such as RV1 and RV2 in \citet{kalapotharakos2021multipolar}, which were initially thought to be distinct.
 However, other solutions, such as RV3 and RV4, remained distinct, suggesting the existence of multiple local log-likelihood maxima that are relatively prominent, suggesting significant competing regions within the parameter space.
 These results emphasize the importance of extensive MCMC sampling to explore the entire parameter space thoroughly, a current significant limitation in NICER analyses of millisecond pulsars.
 While all corresponding reduced $\chi^2$ values remain well below 1, incorporating additional observational constraints, such as gamma-ray \glspl{LC}, is crucial to refining the analysis and identifying dominant solutions, as previously demonstrated in \citet{kalapotharakos2021multipolar}.
 A comprehensive study along this direction is also going to be presented in \citet{lechien2025multiwavelength}.

-The \gls{NN} architecture created for this work was chosen primarily based on prior experience in works with similar data structures.
-A more detailed investigation and experimental exploration of \gls{NN} architectures is likely to produce a superior models.
-We plan to carry out such exploration in future work.
-Additionally, several other technical avenues for improvement are available.
-For example, during the MCMC run, we currently perform the \gls{LC} inference using the NN on CPUs.
-Significant speed benefits are expected by using batched inference on GPUs.

 In conclusion, this study establishes the NN emulator as a powerful and scalable surrogate for computationally expensive physical models in \gls{NS} parameter inference.
-The demonstrated speedup not only enhances the feasibility of MCMC-based analyses for SVF models but also paves the way for applications such as FF or other physical models, where computational gains are even more critical.
+The demonstrated speedup not only enhances the feasibility of MCMC-based analyses for SVF models but also paves the way for applications such as FF or other physical models, where computational gains are even more immense.
 By enabling extensive parameter space explorations and achieving robust convergence, this approach provides a more comprehensive understanding of \gls{NS} properties.
-These innovations significantly advance efforts to constrain the dense matter equation of state, positioning NNs as an indispensable tool for the future of \gls{NS} analysis.
+These innovations significantly advance efforts to constrain the dense matter equation of state, opening new avenues of research in the field and positioning NNs as an indispensable tool for the future of \gls{NS} analysis.